From the advertising column to the digital age – How you benefit from Amazon DSP

 But what does the other side of the coin look like?

-What are the drawbacks of using Amazon DSP?
+What speaks against the use of Amazon DSP?

 Alternatively, you can use DSP with an Amazon partner, that is, an agency.
 There are about four agencies in Germany that have exclusive access to the system.

-Another factor you should consider is the relatively high costs.
-While you can achieve good results with smaller amounts using PPC, as mentioned earlier, you need to invest a larger sum for Amazon DSP.
-That is why even Amazon recommends the tool primarily for larger companies.
+Another factor you should consider is the comparatively high costs.
+While you can achieve good results with smaller amounts using PPC, you need to invest a larger amount for Amazon DSP, as mentioned earlier.
+That is precisely why even Amazon recommends the tool more for larger companies.

-We briefly touched on the differences between Amazon PPC and Amazon DSP earlier.
-However, we want to go into more detail on that now:
+We have already briefly touched on how Amazon PPC and Amazon DSP differ.
+However, we want to go into this in a bit more detail now:

 How do PPC and DSP differ?

 Both PPC and DSP are part of the Amazon Advertising offering of the online giant.
 Both formats aim to bring your products to the attention of shoppers.
-Nevertheless, there are a few differences that influence advertisers’ decision-making:
+Nevertheless, there are a few differences that influence the decision-making of advertisers:

 #1 The billing

-Amazon DSP, on the other hand, is billed as Cost per Mille, meaning per 1,000 units.
+Amazon DSP, on the other hand, is billed as Cost per Mille, that is, per 1,000 units.
 Here, you do not pay for clicks, but for impressions/ad displays.
-This is the key difference.
+This is where the key difference lies.
 You do not pay for someone clicking on your ad, but for your ads being displayed.

-When PPC ads are run, they are displayed exclusively on the marketplace.
-Depending on the campaign goal, they are either placed subtly in the search results to closely resemble an organic result or presented as banner ads above the search results.
+When PPC ads are displayed, they are shown exclusively on the marketplace.
+Depending on the campaign goal, they are either placed inconspicuously in the search results to come as close as possible to the feeling of an organic result, or presented as banner ads above the search results.

-Amazon DSP campaigns, on the other hand, can also be displayed on authorized third-party sites, allowing you to reach a significantly larger audience than with Amazon PPC campaigns.
-This enables you to engage potential customers in various situations: while watching TV on FireTV, searching for a new audiobook on Audible, or on a third-party site where they are planning their next vacation.
+Amazon DSP campaigns, on the other hand, can also be displayed on eligible third-party sites, allowing you to reach a significantly larger audience than with Amazon PPC campaigns.
+This enables you to engage potential customers in a variety of situations: while watching TV on FireTV, searching for a new audiobook on Audible, or on a third-party site where you are planning your next vacation.

 #3 Who is allowed to use the format

-While Amazon PPC is exclusively reserved for advertisers who actively sell on the marketplace, DSP can also be used by those outside of Amazon.
+While Amazon PPC is exclusively reserved for advertisers who actively sell on the marketplace, DSP can also be used by external Amazon parties.

 What types of campaigns can you use with Amazon DSP?

-How you want to design your ads is entirely up to you, if you wish.
-If you prefer to be supported in this, you can also reach out to a DSP manager at Amazon.
+How you want to design your ads is, by the way, up to you, if you wish.
+If you would prefer to be supported in this, you can also contact a DSP manager at Amazon.

-What goals are Amazon DSP campaigns suitable for?
+For which goals are Amazon DSP campaigns suitable?

-This type of Amazon advertising is particularly suitable when you are trying to reach potential shoppers outside of the marketplace.
-This way, you can not only increase product and brand awareness but also conduct effective retargeting with Amazon DSP thanks to the vast amount of data.
+This type of Amazon Advertising is particularly suitable when you are trying to reach potential shoppers outside of the marketplace.
+On the one hand, you can increase product and brand awareness, but thanks to the extensive data, you can also perform good retargeting with Amazon DSP.

 Conclusion

-With Amazon’s Demand Side Platform, you have the opportunity to advertise programmatically and precisely target your customers across various sites.
-Whether on Amazon itself, on other sites operated by the online giant (e.g., Audible), or on authorized third-party sites.
-This allows you to reach many more potential shoppers than just on the marketplace alone.
+With Amazon’s Demand Side Platform, you have the opportunity to advertise programmatically and precisely target your customers on various sites.
+Whether it is on Amazon itself, on other sites operated by the online giant (e.g., Audible), or on sites of eligible third parties.
+This allows you to reach many more potential shoppers than on the marketplace alone.

-However, keep in mind that this tool also presents challenges for you.
-For instance, you must go through a formal application process to use Amazon DSP, and the online giant decides whether you will be granted access to the service.
-Additionally, you need to have a relatively high minimum budget available.
+However, keep in mind that this tool also presents hurdles for you.
+For example, you must go through a proper application process to use Amazon DSP, and the online giant decides whether you will be approved for the service.
+Additionally, you must have a comparatively high minimum budget ready.
 Therefore, it is also necessary that your listings are optimized when you start with DSP.

-As is often the case, we cannot answer the question of whether you should use the Demand Side Platform with a clear yes or no. In our opinion, Amazon DSP has the potential to increase your sales, but only if your products and your budget are ready for it.
+As so often, we cannot answer the question of whether you should use the Demand Side Platform with a clear yes or no. In our opinion, Amazon DSP has the potential to increase your sales, but only if your products and your budget are ready for it.

-If you want to start your Amazon DSP journey now, you can use this cheat sheet as a guide.
-It contains the key information summarized once again.
+If you now want to start your Amazon DSP journey, you can use this cheat sheet for assistance.
+In it, you will find the most important information summarized once again.

 DSP stands for Demand Side Platform.
-This allows Amazon to enable programmatic advertising.
-This means that advertising space is automatically bought and sold.
+This enables Amazon to offer programmatic advertising.
+This means that advertising spaces are bought and sold automatically.
 The ads that are then displayed are targeted to the audience.
 This way, your advertising reaches exactly your target audience.

-In principle, any advertiser can use DSP.
+Basically, any advertiser can use DSP.
 However, access is granted very limitedly.
-Therefore, it may be worthwhile to hire an agency or reach out to an account manager at Amazon.
+Therefore, it may be worthwhile to hire an agency or contact an Amazon account manager.

 It depends on whether you want to use Amazon’s self-service or managed service.
 In the first case, you handle your DSP management alone or with an agency.
 For this, you need at least €3,000 per month.
 For the managed service, where you are supported by Amazon itself, you need at least €10,000 monthly.

-Image credits in the order of the images: © zapp2photo – stock.adobe.com / © naum– stock.adobe.com / ©Andrey Yalansky – stock.adobe.com/ © Visual Generation – stock.adobe.com
+Image credits in the order of the images: ©zapp2photo – stock.adobe.com / ©naum– stock.adobe.com / ©Андрей Яланский – stock.adobe.com/ © Visual Generation – stock.adobe.com